louis-heraut/dataverseuR/README.md

 dataset_DOI = create_datasets(dataverse="",
                               metadata_path=res$metadata_path)
 ```
-See more information about the metadata creation in (this section)[#metadata-generation].\\
+See more information about the metadata creation in [this section](#metadata-generation).<br>
-See the documentation of each function for more explaination but they are quite self explanatory.\\
+See the documentation of each function for more explaination but they are quite self explanatory.<br>

 - `modify_datasets` to modify datasets metadata
 - `add_datasets_files` to add files to datasets